Administrative Policies and Procedures Manual - Policy 3225: Separation of Employment

 6.1.
 Exit Interview

-As part of the separation process, supervisors should ask employees to voluntarily complete an Exit Interview before leaving the University.
-The information on the form is confidential and not released to the employee's supervisor.
-The University will use the information provided by the employee to determine employment trends and identify problem areas.
+As part of the separation process, supervisors should ask employees to voluntarily complete an online Exit Interview before leaving the University.
+The information on the online form is confidential and not released to the employee's supervisor.
+The University will use the information provided by the employee in the aggregate to determine employment trends and identify problem areas.
+In addition, an employee may complete a more in-depth Exit Interview Form and submit it directly to the manager or chain of command or with the Ombuds Dispute Resolution Office.

 7. Related Links